-The threats are described in the BSI-PP-0035, section 3.2.
-Only those originating in AUG are detailed in the following section.
+87 The following threats are defined in the BSI-PP-0035.
+For complete details, refer to this document, section 3.2.
+Only those originating in AUG and those introduced in this Security Target are detailed in the following section.

 BSI.T.Leak-Inherent Inherent Information Leakage

 BSI.T.Phys-Probing Physical Probing

 BSI.T.Malfunction Malfunction due to Environmental Stress

 BSI.T.Phys-Manipulation Physical Manipulation

 BSI.T.Leak-Forced Forced Information Leakage

 BSI.T.Abuse-Func Abuse of Functionality

 BSI.T.RND Deficiency of Random Numbers

+5.2.2 Augmented threats

+88 The following additional threat is selected from AUG.
-AUG4.T.Mem-Access Memory Access Violation:

-Parts of the Security IC Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
+AUG4.T.Mem-Access Memory Access Violation: Parts of the Security IC Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
 Any restrictions are defined by the security policy of the specific application context and must be implemented by the Security IC Embedded Software.
 Clarification: This threat does not address the proper definition and management of the security rules implemented by the Security IC Embedded Software, this being a software design and correctness issue.
 This threat addresses the reliability of the abstract machine targeted by the software implementation.
 To avert the threat, the set of access rules provided by this TOE should be undefeated if operated according to the provided guidance.
 The threat is not realized if the Security IC Embedded Software is designed or implemented to grant access to restricted information.
 It is realized if an implemented access denial is granted under unexpected conditions or if the execution machinery does not effectively control a controlled access.

-Here the attacker is expected to (i) take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii) introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
+Here the attacker is expected to (i) take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii) introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys- Manipulation).
 This attacker is expected to have a high level potential of attack.